tommyinb/chinese-number/README.md

 # Parse Chinese Number

-A simple but powerful module converting between Chinese numeral into number value and vice versa.
+A simple but powerful module converting Chinese numeral into number and vice versa.

 ```javascript
 import { parseChineseNumber } from "parse-chinese-number";